Click each question to show or hide.

 3. Does MSU accept AP credit?

 Yes.
 Midwestern State University accepts AP, CLEP and IB credit.
-Students need to have their scores sent to the MSU Admissions Office to have their scores evaluated.
+Students need to have their scores sent to the MSU Admissions Office for evaluation.
 For more information please visit our Credit by Exam website.

 4. How do I find out what courses I should register for?